What is the Chain of Ponds

 The Moonee Ponds Creek catchment is one of Melbourne’s most urbanised and modified creek systems.
 Significant issues persist across the catchment, including poor water quality, introduced species, habitat fragmentation, minimal expansion of the creek corridor through land acquisition, limited linkages to open spaces, poor storm water management, litter, restricted public access and movement, poor urban design outcomes, and fragmented management and decision making.

-The Chain of Ponds (CoP) Collaboration enables representatives from local and state government, community groups, not-for-profits, water authorities and research organisations to work together and facilitate positive change in the catchment, particularly to enhance social, environmental and cultural values.
+The Chain of Ponds (CoP) Collaboration enables representatives from local and state government, community groups, not-for-profits, water authorities and research organisations to work together and facilitate positive change and action in the catchment.

 Benefits of the Collaborative Approach: